 Article 13.0: STANDING COMMITTEES / BOARDS

 Membership on Alliance committees shall normally be limited to District Members for a two-year cycle commensurate with TAGD’s officer terms.
-Open enrollment for committees will occur during the first month of the two-year cycle (odd numbered fiscal years) in conjunction with the start of TAGD officer terms.
-A second enrollment period may be opened on the first month of the second year to allow additional members to join.
-Associate Members may serve as non-voting members of an Alliance committee as authorized by the Executive Committee.
+Open enrollment for committees will occur during the first month of the two-year cycle in conjunction with the start of TAGD officer terms.
+Enrollment in a committee outside of the signup period is subject to approval from the committee Chair.
+Associate Members may serve as non-voting members on an Alliance committee as authorized by the Executive Committee.

 The Alliance will maintain the following standing committees: